-These are uncertain times, so it’s normal to have a lot of questions - “Should I dine-in at restaurants?”
-“Can things ever go back to normal?”
-“If time doesn’t exist anymore, how can my crush still be ‘too busy’ to text me back?” etc.
+These are uncertain times, so it’s normal to have a lot of questions, like “Can things ever go back to normal?” or “If time doesn’t exist anymore, how can my crush still be ‘too busy’ to text me back?”

-And while you wait for answers, you’ve probably found comfort in the familiar, like looking through old photos, reaching out to former roommates, or ordering from your favorite neighborhood restaurant.
+And while you wait for answers, you’ve probably found comfort in the familiar, looking through old photos, reaching out to former roommates, or ordering from your favorite neighborhood restaurant.
 Then ordering from that same restaurant again.
 And again.
 And again.
 Your life already feels like someone took a Groundhog Day DVD and ran it through the dishwasher, so the last thing you want is for your diet to become as monotonous the rest of your waking hours.
 But we’ve got a guide for that.
-From Japanese eel specialists to “The best Cuban sandwich in the world,” these 35 spots are guaranteed to break up your delivery deja vu.
+From Japanese eel specialists to “The best Cuban sandwich in the world,” these 33 spots are guaranteed to break up your delivery deja vu.

 Open since 2001, this Leimert Park restaurant is a certified neighborhood institution, and serves some of our favorite jerk chicken in the city.
 Made with a traditional Jamaican jerk seasoning and served with generous portions of rice, peas, plantains, and cabbage, the result is a fiery, spicy plate that’s sure to shake you out of your delivery déjà vu doldrums.
 And if it doesn’t, you should probably contact your doctor.